 - Aegean seals and fingerrings

 - Gender and sexuality in the ancient world

 - Internet technology and humanities computing

-""Identifying Myth in Minoan Art."
+Younger, John.
+"Identifying Myth in Minoan Art."
 METAPHYSIS.
 Ritual, Myth and Symbolism in the Aegean Bronze Age 15th International Aegean Conference.
 Aegaeum 37.
-Eds.
-Eva Alram-Stern, Fritz Blakolmer, Sigrid Deger-Jalkotzy, and Jörg Weilhartner.
-Liège and Austin: Université de Liège and the Program in Aegean Prehistory and Scripts, University of Texas, 2016, 433-438.
-Publisher holds the copyright until 31 December 2019."
-December 2016. http://hdl.handle.net/1808/22734.
+Ed.
+Eva Alram-Stern, Ed.
+Fritz Blakolmer, Ed.
+Sigrid Deger-Jalkotzy, Ed.
+Jörg Weilhartner.
+Liège and Austin: Université de Liège and the Program in Aegean Prehistory and Scripts, University of Texas, December 2016.
+433-438. http://hdl.handle.net/1808/22734.